DhesiTheKing/prank-ware/README.md

 # Prank-ware
-This a Windows spyware application created by  using Java for discreet user activity monitoring and some other fun activities with client.
+This a GUI based Windows spyware application created using Java for discreet user activity monitoring and some other fun activities with client.
+This is undetectable by anti-virusus and windows defender.
+The only requirement for this project was JDK.
 # Features